lbase/bpvitals/README.md

 **Friday, July 8, 2022 1:20:41 PM EDT**

-had branches in this remote that I had deleted but still showed up in local (remote ref does not exist error) renamed bpvitals to bpvitals.orig and did new clone under python3
+had branches in this remote that I had deleted but still showed up in local (remote ref does not exist error) Note that problem above can be resolved with a **git pull --prune** renamed bpvitals to bpvitals.orig and did new clone under python3